dmbarbour/glas/docs/GlasDesign.md

         eq : ∀S,A,B . ((S * A) * B) → S | FAIL
         fail : ∀S .
 S → FAIL
         halt:_ : ∀S,S' .
 S → S'

+A consequence of this 'loop' model is that we essentially need to represent loops as state machines.

 In context of transaction machines, 'halt' will effectively abort the entire transaction.